The Prime Minister’s Prizes for Science were awarded by the Prime Minister on 17 October 2018.

 - Frank Fenner Prize for Life Scientist of the Year awarded to Dr Lee Berger for solving the global mystery of disappearing frogs and challenging paradigms about wildlife health.

 - Malcolm McIntosh Prize for Physical Scientist of the Year awarded to Associate Professor Jack Clegg for creating flexible crystals and new separation technologies.

 - Prime Minister’s Prize for Innovation awarded to Dr Simon Poole, Mr Andrew Bartos, Dr Glenn Baxter and Dr Steven Frisken for creating and commercialising technologies that underpin the global internet.

 - Prize for New Innovators awarded to Dr Geoff Rogers for creating and commercialising his pioneering biomedical engineering.

 Prizes for science, mathematics or technology teaching

-- Prime Minister’s Prize for Excellence in Science Teaching in Secondary Schools awarded to Mr Brett McKay [673KB PDF] [495KB DOCX] for his achievements in inspiring his students to love science and to use it in their daily lives.
+- Prime Minister’s Prize for Excellence in Science Teaching in Secondary Schools awarded to Dr Scott Sleap for opening young eyes to careers in science, technology, engineering and maths.